suziexi/frameblends.github.io/README.md

 ### Blog Report 6
 #### Monday
-- Carry on from the method of sentiment expression detection, try to expand such method to a more general sense of verb/noun conflict in order to detect frame blends
+- Carry on with the method of sentiment expression detection, try to expand such method to a more general sense of verb/noun conflict in order to detect frame blends
-- Begin with Penn Treebank part-of-speech tagging in full-text annotation data; this is a [reference](http://www.surdeanu.info/mihai/teaching/ista555-fall13/readings/PennTreebankConstituents.html) to understand the label
+- Study Penn Treebank part-of-speech tagging in full-text annotation data; this is a [reference](http://www.surdeanu.info/mihai/teaching/ista555-fall13/readings/PennTreebankConstituents.html) to understand the label; use PENN annotation layer in full-text annotation data

 #### Tuesday
 - For Wed Mentor meeting, [my slides](https://docs.google.com/presentation/d/1LhUB1xCewOYDIpC_I1EAObRT0vJue7BvwLjQIyF7ZpQ/edit?usp=sharing)